Z-siteA Companion to the Works of Louis Zukofsky

 Louis Zukofsky’s Marginalia – Paul Zukofsky

-Near the end of “A”-14, composed in 1964, LZ remarks: “I have // exchanged 10 books / I won’t need / (how else afforded) // for The Book / Of the Dead” (357)—an apt caution against expecting a complete reconstruction of LZ’s library.
-Nonetheless, a large number of his books survive in two groups: 1) his personal library at his residence in Port Jefferson, Long Island at the time of his death (other than those books destroyed or discarded), which remains in the possession of Paul Zukofsky, and 2) volumes included as part of the sale of his papers to the Harry Ransom Humanities Research Center at the University of Texas.
-In addition, there are also a significant, although undetermined number of volumes given to Paul, but read and used by LZ, that remain part of Paul’s library.
-Not only do these books taken together account for the majority of the working sources LZ used in “A” and elsewhere, particularly after World War II, but a high percentage contain varying amounts of marginalia and markings (see below).
-LZ was not a book collector and his was a working library, much of it consisting of popular and inexpensive editions.
-He had penchant for small portable volumes, especially the Loeb Classical Library and The Temple Classics editions.
+Near the end of “A”-14, LZ remarks: “I have // exchanged 10 books / I won’t need / (how else afforded) // for The Book / Of the Dead” (357)—an apt caution against expecting a complete reconstruction of LZ’s library.
+Nonetheless, the large majority of his books survive in two groups: 1) his personal library at his house in Port Jefferson, Long Island at the time of his death, which remained in the possession of Paul Zukofsky (roughly 800 volumes), and 2) books included as part of the sale of his papers to the Harry Ransom Humanities Research Center at the University of Texas at Austin (roughly 600 volumes).
+Taken together, these books and journals account for almost all the working sources LZ used in “A” and elsewhere, particularly after World War II, and a large number contain varying amounts of marginalia and markings (see below).

 by Paul Zukofsky